 Obtain an operating permit for a railway

-When a railway car is moved on provincial land, it is subject to the Railway Act of British Columbia.
+When a railway car is moved on provincial land, it is subject to the Railway Act and Railway Safety Act of British Columbia.
 Technical Safety BC administers railway safety legislation by agreement on behalf of the BC Ministry of Transportation and Infrastructure (MoTI).

-1) Applying for a Minister’s Certificate
+1) Apply for a Railway Minister’s Certificate

-Technical Safety BC will assist in the process by reviewing the application for compliance and will make recommendations for approval and issuance of the certificate.
-Railways operating under the Canada Marine Act or Mines Act (BC) are exempt.
+Technical Safety BC will assist in the process by reviewing the application for compliance and will make recommendation to the Ministry of Transportation and Infrastructure for approval and issuance of the Railway Minister’s Certificate.

-2) Submitting Safety Management System
+2) Submit a Railway Safety Management System

-3) Issuance of Operating Permit
+3) Apply for a Railway Operating Permit

-Once a railway has received a Minister’s Certificate and has an approved Safety Management System Technical Safety BC will recommend to the Registrar of Railway Safety of the provincial Ministry of Transportation and Infrastructure that an Operating Permit be issued to the railway.
+Once a railway has received a Railway Minister’s Certificate and has an approved Safety Management System, Technical Safety BC will recommend to the provincial Registrar of Railway Safety that an Operating Permit be issued to the railway.